ryanapolinar/WaterSimulation/README.md

 # WaterSimulation
-Shallow water simulation by Ryan Apolinar and Jason Tam
+Water simulation by Ryan Apolinar and Jason Tam